 Vinod Bharti, witnessing is the miracle that changes everything in your life.
 Then the dead end is only a new beginning, a death and a birth — the death of the old, a total death; a discontinuity with the old, and the arrival of something absolutely unknown, the arrival of the new.
 It is a resurrection — a crucifixion and a resurrection.
 But the resurrection is possible only after crucifixion.

 The dead end is going to come, but it is the beginning also.
 And you will see the beginning immediately, when the dead end has come.
 If you are just thinking about it, that it is coming, it is coming…the mind can even say, “It has come — beware, escape!
 While there is time, run away!”
 Then you will miss the other side of it.
 You will see only the cross, you will miss the resurrection.

 You are thinking the mind is impotent.
 Your thinking is on the right track, but thinking will not help, seeing is needed.
 Become a witness so that you can see that the mind is impotent.
 Feel that activities are useless, but not action.
 Action continues.
 Buddha lived for forty-two years after his enlightenment.
 Action continued, activities disappeared.

-From Come, Come, Yet Again Come, Chapter One
+From Come, Come, Yet Again Come, Discourse #1

 Copyright© OSHO International Foundation